 The name first caught on in 1992, following Rose’s freshman season at the University of Michigan.
 Starting five freshmen, the Wolverines reached the final game of the NCAA tournament.
 Their baggy shorts and black shoes and socks became instant fashion statements, copied by players at every level from the playground to the NBA.

 That year, 612 newborn boys and 30 girls were named Jalen.
 The name’s popularity peaked in 2000, when Rose was the leading scorer on the Pacers’ team that reached the NBA Finals.
 That year, 3,513 boys and 167 girls were given the name.

 The story isn’t just about “Jalen,” though.
 It’s also about all the similar names the original inspired.
 The Jaylens and Jaylans and all the other variations.
 Someone counted 65 of them playing college basketball in the 2016-17 season alone.
 Some of them, naturally, have risen to the NBA, most notably Boston Celtics guard Jaylen Brown.

-Some others have passed through the St. Vincent Center practice facility the past couple of years, living examples of the name’s legacy.
+Some others have passed through the St. Vincent Center practice facility the past couple of years to try out for the Pacers, providing living examples of the name’s legacy.